11ty/11ty-website/docs/pagination-nav.md

 {% callout "info" %}<strong>HTML tip</strong>: make sure the <code>id</code> attribute used on your heading (<code>id="my-pagination"</code>) is unique to your page!{% endcallout %}

-### Visually Style the Current Page
+### Visually Style the Current Page Link

 You’ll probably also want to add some kind of visual styling to indicate that the user is on the current page.
-Let’s use a light `background-color`.
+For this let’s use a light `background-color`.

 {% codetitle "CSS", "Syntax" %}